Skip to content

 Stage 4: 6 months of expenses.
 For people with irregular income (freelancers, gig workers, commission-based jobs) or single-income households.
 Build this after Stage 3 is solid.

 You do not need to reach Stage 4 before you start investing.
-Once you have Stage 3 (3 months), you can invest and continue building toward 6 months simultaneously.
+Once you have Stage 3, you can invest and continue building toward 6 months simultaneously.

 Where to keep your emergency fund

-This matters more than people realize.
 Your emergency fund needs to be:

-• Accessible within 1 to 2 business days.
-Not locked in a CD or brokerage account.
+• Accessible within 1 to 2 business days (not locked in a CD or brokerage account)

 Top options right now: SoFi (4.50% APY with direct deposit), Marcus by Goldman Sachs (4.40% APY), Ally Bank (4.20% APY), and Capital One 360 Performance Savings (4.25% APY).
 All are FDIC-insured up to $250,000, all have $0 minimums, and all allow free transfers to your checking account.

-Open a high-yield savings account
+Open a high-yield savings account today

 Do not keep your emergency fund in the stock market.
 Stocks can drop 30% in a month.
 If you lose your job during a market crash (which is exactly when layoffs tend to happen), your emergency fund could be worth 30% less right when you need it most.
 The whole point of this money is that it is safe and available.
-Accept the lower return in exchange for certainty.

 How to save $1,000 in 30 days (Stage 1)